apache/trafficserver/doc/admin-guide/security/index.en.rst

         CONFIG proxy.config.ssl.server.private_key.path STRING /opt/ts/etc/ssl/keys/

 #.
 Add an entry to :file:`ssl_multicert.config` for each certificate and key
-   which your Traffic Server system will be using to terminate SSL connections with clients. ::
+   which your |TS| system will be using to terminate SSL connections with clients. ::

         dest_ip=1.2.3.4 ssl_cert_name=example.com.pem